assadabou/curp_convertor/README.md

 - **full_name**: Full name in Spanish format (e.g., "Miguel Arroyo De La Cruz")
 - **curp**: Valid CURP (18 characters)

+**Additional Columns**: Any extra columns in your CSV (employee_id, department, email, salary, etc.) will be automatically preserved and included in the output file.

 **That's it!** The system automatically extracts:
 - ✅ Birth date from CURP (positions 4-9)
 - ✅ Sex from CURP (position 10: H/M)